DataONEorg/d1_python/d1_mn_generic/doc/source/setup-python-deps.rst

-Step 5: Python dependencies
+Step 7: Python dependencies
 ===========================

-Install :term:`DataONE Client Library for Python` according to the instructions in the documentation for that project.
-It is a dependency of :term:`DataONE Generic Member Node`.
+GMN currently does not have any Python dependencies that are not also dependencies of the DataONE libraries for Python.
+Those dependencies are installed when setting up the DataONE libraries.

 :doc:`setup-d1-libs`